 Back in Canada, you still have to report that US income on your Canadian tax return.
 The good news?
 You usually get a foreign tax credit for what you paid in the US, so you’re not actually paying twice.
 But you need to report everything correctly or you’ll have problems.

 The key thing to remember: where you live and where your property sits both matter for taxes.
+Discover more about why Canadian investors are moving to the US and the financial advantages driving this trend.

 Getting Your Entity Structure Right